-Federal Sentencing Guidelines for Drugs
+Federal Sentencing Guidelines For Drugs

-The use and sale of illegal drugs has become a problem on an epic scale for the United States government.
+The use and sale of illegal drugs have become a problem on an epic scale for the United States government.
 In an effort to combat the flow of illegal drugs and to reduce the harm caused by their sale, the federal government established the U.S. Sentencing Guidelines to dictate punishments for people convicted of drug crimes.
 Federal Court Sentencing Guidelines prescribe penalties for federal drug crimes in several ways.
-These include mandatory minimum sentencing laws, federal drug trafficking penalties and Federal Sentencing Guidelines.
+These include mandatory minimum sentencing laws, federal drug trafficking penalties, and Federal Sentencing Guidelines.
 Understanding the differences between these penalty systems can help to achieve a clearer comprehension of the nature of United States Sentencing Guidelines for illegal drugs.

-Types of Federal Sentencing Guidelines for Drugs
+Types Of Federal Sentencing Guidelines For Drugs

 There are three main groups of guidelines used by the federal government to dictate punishments for drug crimes.
-They are mandatory minimum sentencing laws, Federal Sentencing Guidelines and Federal Drug Trafficking Penalties.
+They are mandatory minimum sentencing laws, Federal Sentencing Guidelines, and Federal Drug Trafficking Penalties.
 Each group deals with a different type of offense based on several factors.

 Most mandatory minimum sentences derive the length of punishment in terms of years in prison.
 This length of time is determined by the weight or amount of the drugs seized in the arrest and the type of drugs seized.
 In most cases, mandatory minimum laws prevent the judge from considering mitigating factors in the case.